vrsource/vrsource-tslint-rules/README.md

 "no-param-reassign" - direct and properties "no-duplicate-imports" arrow function: allow no parens, no block if single line (ex: in a forEach), else require parens and block
-arrow-body-style: p5 single line style
+arrow-body-style: arrow single line style

 Medium Priority
 ---------------